acenturyandabit/polymorph/README.md

 ### I want to help on a new project to get my foot in the door to the software industry.
 The issues page is waiting for you!
 Most of the tasks are optimisation tasks - trails from features i've implemented but haven't quite cleaned up yet.
 If you want to make a new feature or anything else, you can get in touch via email or just go for it!
 It's open source, it's your project now :)

-### Wow, I think an interface designed on the basis that you should fill your screen with functional components is great!
-I know right?
-How come noone else has thought of this yet?

 ## Documentation
 I uh, should get to that.
 There are a trove of examples in /operators/, including `template.js` and `referenc.js`, but they may not be up to date.
 To really see how I get around polymorph as a developer, check out itemlist.js.
 If you have any recommendations, send me an email :3